 Ever wonder why your friends email might end up in your junk folder?

-To put it in layman’s terms, every email gets checked and point scored accordingly, the higher the score, the more chance that it’s spam, a high score will get the mail labeled as junk, a higher score will mean the message gets dropped.
-Of course not all ISP’s or mail hosting providers work the same way, so some of you will get more spam than others – if you do, try contacting your mail host, and ask why they allow spam on their networks?
+To put it in layman’s terms, every email gets checked and point scored accordingly, the higher the score, the more chance that it’s junk, a high score will get the mail labeled as junk, a higher score will mean the message gets dropped.
+Of course not all ISP’s or mail hosting providers work the same way, so some of you will get more junk than others – if you do, try contacting your mail host, and ask why they allow spam on their networks?

 Advice so your emails don’t get marked as spam: